About Simple Chart Widgets

 - Label your line.

-- Type the value of the benchmark you’d like to use as a goal line.
+- Depending on what line type you chose, type the value of the benchmark you’d like to use as a goal line or select the metric you’d like to use.

 - Repeat Steps 4-7 as needed.